 Choose shrubs with colors that compliment the color of the house and don't blend into it.
 A red brick would absorb shrubs such as the Cistena Plum Shrubs with deep red leaves, yet those same plants would appear striking along side a white frame house.
 The gorgeous blooms of the Nikko Blue Hydrangea would be wasted planted in front of a blue vinyl sided house.

-Typical anchoring bushes are generally smaller growing (under 6) and planted on the corners with somewhat larger growing plants.
+Typical anchoring bushes are generally smaller growing (under 6 feet tall) and planted on the corners with somewhat larger growing plants.
 The length of the windows will usually dictate their height.
 If the windows on the house start at 3 feet above the ground, then select low growing shrubs that grow no taller than 3 1/2 feet.
 Placing taller greenery in front of windows is not good for security.

 Scale is a consideration most forgotten.
 Small houses should have smaller growing plants to keep in its scale and not overwhelm the house as these plants mature.
 Large scale houses can comfortably accommodate larger growing shrubs and trees without the house seeming to disappear.